 Download the whitepaper version of this document by clicking here.

-Developers need the ability to create seamless integration with the full range and scope of the business process management tools, data sources, and core business systems that your enterprise has developed over the years—as well as keep pace with future developments.
+Developers need the ability to create seamless integration with the full range and scope of the business process management tools, including data sources and core business systems, that your enterprise has developed over the years—as well as keep pace with future developments.

-OutSystems provides out-of-the-box capabilities to integrate with a myriad of external systems, and this toolkit can be extended with OutSystems-supported modules, connectors, UI components, and business solutions, available from the OutSystems Forge, a repository of reusable, open code.
+OutSystems provides out-of-the-box capabilities to integrate with external databases such as SQL Server, Oracle, MySQL, and iDB2, as well as a myriad of enterprise systems of record (SoR), including SAP, Salesforce, Microsoft Dynamics 365, Microsoft Dataverse, and Sharepoint Online.
+In addition, OutSystems-supported modules, connectors, UI components, and business solutions, are available from the OutSystems Forge, a repository of reusable, open code.

 The Forge is also an integral part of our thriving community.
-There, many have shared thousands of fully working, community-supported connectors to well known external systems, such as Google Drive, Dropbox, Sharepoint, Dynamics, to name just a few.
+There, many have shared thousands of fully working, community-supported connectors to well known external systems, such as Google Drive, Dropbox, Slack, and Zendesk, to name just a few.

 In all cases, once an integration has been created and added to your environment, it can be used, and reused, by every developer for every app—as if they belong to OutSystems itself.

 The available integrations include:

 - Enterprise SoR (System of Record) for managing sales and collaboration, including SAP, Salesforce, Microsoft Dynamics, Microsoft Dataverse, and Sharepoint Online

 - Web services to both consume and expose REST and SOAP

 - DevOps and CI/CD processes and tools for building, deploying, automating, testing, monitoring, and logging